Lughnasadh

 _

 Lughnasadh aka Lúnasa or Lammas is one of the 4 cross quarter fire festivals in the 8 festivals of the Wheel of the Year.
-Celebrated on varied dates: 1st-7th Aug: Calendric date 1st Aug/ August Eve, Lunar Lammas 3rd Aug and the Astronomical date 15° Leo ♌︎ 6th Aug.
-It is a time of Harvest, Celebration + a time of deep Gratitude.
-Preparation for the Dark.
-Reaping the bounty of your years’ efforts.
-Connecting to your Hopes + releasing Fears.
+Celebrated on varied dates: 1st-8th Aug: Calendric date 1st Aug/ August Eve, Lunar Lammas is the lunation closes to this time in early Aug; and the Astronomical date is when the Sun reaches 15° Leo ♌︎ (2024 7th Aug), which is the exact midpoint of Summer Solstice and Autumn Equinox.

 _

 Check out my free resource to learn about Cycling with the Wheel.
-Please join me this Thursday 6th Aug on Zoom 6pm (donation based) to celebrate Lughnasadh + the Lionsgate

 _